Kartaverse/Reactor-Anywhere/README.md

 We want Reactor Anywhere to set a newly improved standard of running smooth-as-butter.
 That is the major goal for the web-hosted experience, as you navigate your way across the full Reactor user interface.

-We plan to take the best parts of the Reactor Classic / Reactor Standalone user interface elements and carry them forward with modern HTML5/Javascript/REST based technology.
-The working concept is to also deliver what is called a "Single-File Web App" for the Reactor end user to have direct access to.
-Web designers tend to call this approach a "Standalone HTML" setup.
+We plan to take the best parts of the Reactor Classic / Reactor Standalone user interface elements and carry them forward with modern [Progressive Web App (PWA)]https://en.wikipedia.org/wiki/Progressive_web_app) technology.

 Here is what the current Reactor Standalone desktop app user interface looks like for reference: